mnichol3/my_jgcri/CEDS/notes/dev_notes.md

   ERROR: compilation failed for package 'farver'
   ```

-This is due to the package's C++ backend using features that the default `gcc` complier on `pic` is unaware of due to it being an older version.
+This is due to the package's C++ backend using features that the default `gcc` complier on `pic` is unaware of due to it being an older version (`gcc 4.4.7` is still default as of 12 May 2020).

 ### Solution
 Load a newer version (6.1.0 works as of 13 May 2020) of the `gcc` compiler via `module load gcc/6.1.0`.